Substance Abuse Resources in Biloxi Drug Rehab, Alcohol Rehab & Detox

 Many people in the Biloxi area take chances away from the floors of the brightly lit casinos.
 Mississippi is one of a handful of states where opioid prescriptions outnumber the residents in the state.
 In fact, the number of people seeking treatment for substance abuse has tripled since 2014, revealing the extent of the problem in the region.
 Especially alarming is the increase in drug and alcohol misuse among women and students.

-If you’re one of the many people in Mississippi struggling with drug or alcohol dependency, it’s important to know that you’re not alone.
+If you’re one of the many people in Mississippi struggling with drug or alcohol dependence, it’s important to know that you’re not alone.
 This problem doesn’t discriminate, and it affects people from all age and socioeconomic groups.
 Fortunately, help is available to guide you out of the grips of drugs and alcohol.
-In addition to checking out the different types of Biloxi drug treatment facilities in this article, you can call The Recovery Village for more information about the services we offer for you or your loved one.

 You’re not alone in this struggle.